 Faridabad was the third largest recipient of CSR funds in FY 2020-21 in Haryana.
 The district received Rs.
 42.89 Cr. in CSR funds in FY 2020-21 from 123 companies.
 The top three contributors in Faridabad include Escorts Limited, Goodyear India Limited, and L&T – Mhi Power Boilers Private Limited, spending Rs.
 10.64 Cr., Rs.
 3.12 Cr., and Rs.
 2.43 Cr. respectively through CSR.
 The top three areas of focus of CSR initiatives in the district were Education, Health, and Environment, which received Rs.
 22.33 Cr., Rs.13.77 Cr., and Rs.
 3.72 Cr, respectively.

-AkzoNobel is a Dutch multinational company, known for creating paints and consumer coating for both industry and consumers worldwide.
+AkzoNobel is a Dutch multinational company known for creating paints and consumer coating for both industry and consumers worldwide.
 You will probably the luxury paint brand Dulux, which falls under its stable.
-The company has rolled out a paints training project for the inmates of Faridabad district jail, as a part of its rehabilitation programme for prison inmates.
-Under this project, 125 inmates were trained in professional skills of decorative painting.
-Some of them were employed after completion of their prison term.
+The company has rolled out a paints training project for the inmates of Faridabad district jail as a part of its rehabilitation programme for prison inmates.
+Under this project, 125 inmates were trained in the professional skills of decorative painting.
+Some of them were employed after the completion of their prison term.

 In the wake of COVID-19, AkzoNobel India partnered with Faridabad District Prison to make three-layered face masks for frontline health workers, daily wage labourers and their families in Gurgaon.